jgrock/hello-world/README.md

 # hello-world
-created as a learning exercise following the tutorial
+Created as a learning exercise following the tutorial

 Hello folks,
 What happened since I left you guys, what a mess you have made!